You enjoy helping people. You can see yourself wearing scrubs. You’d be good at helping patients as they receive medical care. So read on.

 Students enrolled in this program receive 180 hours of hands-on experience under the supervision of a professional in a medical office or clinic.
 This includes learning a variety of day-to-day tasks that may be common for this career field.
 Some externships have led to an employment opportunity for the participating student.
 All UMA externships are unpaid.

-After you graduate, you’ll be prepared to take the Certified Nursing Assistant (CNA) licensure exam.
-In fact, you’ll be prepared to take three additional certification exams which could provide a wide range of employment opportunities.
+After you graduate, you’ll be prepared to take the Certified Nursing Assistant (CNA) certification exam.
+In fact, you’ll be prepared to take three additional certification exams which could help provide a wide range of employment opportunities.
 Ultimate Medical Academy has a team in place, ready to help you focus on exam-relevant material and tutor you in areas where you might need extra help.

 Professionals in this field may hold a position as patient care technician, home health aide, nurse aide, medical aide and other job titles.
 Working environments include hospitals, nursing homes and urgent care clinics.
 Employment for this career field is projected to grow 21% from 2012 to 2022.2